-In June, the IMF published its much-touted policy paper, Social Safeguards and Program Design in PRGT and PSI-Supported Programs, discussing how its loan programmes have affected social protection policies in developing countries over the period of 2010-2016.
+In June, the IMF published its much-touted policy paper, Social Safeguards and Program Design in [Poverty Reduction and Growth Trust] PRGT and [Policy Support Instrument] PSI-Supported Programs, discussing how its loan programmes have affected social protection policies in developing countries over the period of 2010-2016.
 In a recent IMF blog, Managing director Christine Lagarde summarised the findings succinctly: “health and education spending have typically been protected in low-income country programs.”
 If true, this would be welcome news for the developing world.

 Alas, the IMF’s assessment is methodologically flawed, and the organisation remains disconnected from the global political zeitgeist on universal social protection.